Amanita muscaria: Muscarine

+Muscimol and ibotenic acid

 The major toxins involved in A. muscaria poisoning are muscimol (3-hydroxy-5-aminomethyl-1-isoxazole, an unsaturated cyclic hydroxamic acid) and the related amino acid ibotenic acid.
 Muscimol is the product of the decarboxylation (usually by drying) of ibotenic acid.
 Muscimol and ibotenic acid were discovered in the mid-20th century.
-Researchers in England, Japan, and Switzerland showed that the effects produced were due mainly to ibotenic acid and muscimol, not muscarine.
+Researchers in England, Japan and Switzerland showed that the effects produced were due mainly to ibotenic acid and muscimol, not muscarine.
 These toxins are not distributed uniformly in the mushroom.
 Most are detected in the cap of the fruit, a moderate amount in the base, with the smallest amount in the stalk.
 Quite rapidly, between 20 and 90 minutes after ingestion, a substantial fraction of ibotenic acid is excreted unmetabolised in the urine of the consumer.
 Almost no muscimol is excreted when pure ibotenic acid is eaten, but muscimol is detectable in the urine after eating A. muscaria, which contains both ibotenic acid and muscimol.

 Ibotenic acid and muscimol are structurally related to each other and to two major neurotransmitters of the central nervous system: glutamic acid and GABA respectively.
-Ibotenic acid and muscimol act like these neurotransmitters, muscimol being a potent GABAA agonist, while ibotenic acid is an agonist of NMDA glutamate receptors and certain metabotropic glutamate receptors which are involved in the control of neuronal activity.
+Ibotenic acid and muscimol act like these neurotransmitters, muscimol being a potent GABAA receptor agonist, while ibotenic acid is an agonist of NMDA glutamate receptors and certain metabotropic glutamate receptors which are involved in the control of neuronal activity.
 It is these interactions which are thought to cause the psychoactive effects found in intoxication.

+Muscazone

 Muscazone is another compound that has more recently been isolated from European specimens of the fly agaric.
-It is a product of the breakdown of ibotenic acid by ultra-violet radiation.
+It is a product of the breakdown of ibotenic acid by ultraviolet radiation.
 Muscazone is of minor pharmacological activity compared with the other agents.
 Amanita muscaria and related species are known as effective bioaccumulators of vanadium; some species concentrate vanadium to levels of up to 400 times those typically found in plants.
 Vanadium is present in fruit-bodies as an organometallic compound called amavadine.
 The biological importance of the accumulation process is unknown.